|

 DIDAGUS:

-Variant of Latin Didacus,
+Variant spelling of Latin Didacus,

 possibly meaning "doctrine, teaching."